9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 `finalizerFree` is bound as the finalizer for this data, which uses the standard C `free` to deallocate the data.
 This is then wrapped as an opaque `Regex` value.
 The successful result is tagged as such with `Right`, and returned to the user.
-And now we\'re done!
+And now we're done!

 We need to process our source file with `hsc2hs`, and then load the function in GHCi.
 However, doing this results in an error on the first